erichVK5/BXL2text/README.md

 # BXL2text
 A utility to convert huffman encoded BXL schematic and footprint files to plain text.

-The Huffman decoding portio of this utility is based on vala code originally by Geert Jordaens.
+The Huffman decoding portion of this utility is based on vala code originally by Geert Jordaens.

 A first pass of conversion of BXL encoded SMD footprints into a single file of gEDA PCB footprints has now been achieved, utilising the BXL encoded padstack definitions.